asadiceccarelli/eu-wholesale-analysis/README.md

 > Figure 1.2: A heatmap representing the correlation between markets.

 Box plots, such as the ones in Figure 1.3, are useful way to gain insight into the locality, spread and skewness of of datasets by representing each series with quartiles.
-Comparisons can easily be made and the differences highlighted, e.g. Slovena has a much longer profile than Spain, indicating the potential for more revenue when trading due to the large spread.
-It should be noted that box plots also include 'whiskers' which represent the range of values, however as several markets contain prices upwards of 2500 €/MWh, the x axis has been limited in order to allow for greater clarity of the quartiles.
+Comparisons can easily be made and the differences highlighted, e.g. Slovenia has a much longer profile than Spain, indicating the potential for greater revenue when trading due to the large spread.
+It should be noted that box plots also include 'whiskers' which represent the range of values, however as several markets contain prices upwards of 2500 €/MWh, the x-axis has been limited in order to allow for greater clarity of the quartiles.

 <p align='center'>
   <img src='figures/boxplot-22.jpeg' width='800'>